 Bloggers now know that creating and maintaining a successful blog is very similar to this notion of serious leisure.
 What may start out as a simple wish to write and post stories and thoughts, can end up involving a lot of time, whether to change the look of the blog website, or research and create thoughtful content for readers.
 Many bloggers spend 2-4 hours (or more!) per day just for the care and feeding of their “fun” blog.

 For me, the desire to start my blog came from my idea to write about my professional experiences on some particular subjects.
 It was hard work and so inconsistent that I almost gave up.
 Luckily I stumbled upon the WordPress Blogging 101 challenge in September and I retooled and refocused my blog to what it is now.
 Writing this blog now takes a surprising amount of time, but it is fun and fits almost into the serious leisure category.
-My next goal is to blog about subjects relating to my consulting business, to draw people in as clients.

 You decide if your blog is a leisure pastime or work.
 Even if it combines both elements, if it is enjoyable and satisfies you in some way, then blogging is a form of leisure for you.
-If it takes a lot of you time and you still love it, then welcome to blogging as serious leisure!
+If it takes a lot of your time and you still love it, then welcome to blogging as serious leisure!